Suicide Prevention

 Zero suicide from CNS Healthcare

 Suicide is the 10th leading cause of death in the United States and is the second leading cause among those 10-35 years old.
-Each loss is tragic and has an impact on family, friends, and community members with grief that can last a lifetime.

 We are also working with businesses, schools, and community organizations to create a suicide-safe community.
-This means that people outside of healthcare can also recognize the signs of suicidal thoughts or suicidal ideation and help people get the care they need.
+This means that people outside healthcare can also recognize the signs of suicidal thoughts or suicidal ideation and help people get the care they need.
 If you are interested in becoming a partner in the fight against suicide, please email suicideprevention@cnshealthcare.org

 Community-based programs and resources